-site An object depending representing the site on which the user registered; whether django.contrib.sites is installed, this an instance of may be django.contrib.sites.models.Site (if the sites application is django.contrib.sites.requests.RequestSite (if not).
+site An object representing the site which the user registered; depending django.contrib.sites is installed, this may be an instance of django.contrib.sites.models.Site (if the sites application is installed) django.contrib.sites.requests.RequestSite (if not).
 Consult the documentation for the Django sites framework for details regarding these objects.